Interdisciplinary Humanities (IHUM)

-IHUM confers a joint doctoral degree, with applications accepted in the third year of study from students enrolled in the Ph.D. programs in the following departments and schools: Anthropology, Architecture, Art and Archaeology, Classics, Comparative Literature, East Asian Studies, English, French and Italian, German, History, Music, Near Eastern Studies, Philosophy, Political Philosophy in Politics, Religion, Slavic Languages and Literatures, Sociology, and Spanish and Portuguese Languages and Literatures.
+IHUM confers a joint doctoral degree, with applications accepted in the third year of study from students enrolled in the Ph.D. programs in the following departments and schools: Anthropology, Architecture, Art and Archaeology, Classics, Comparative Literature, East Asian Studies, English, French and Italian, German, History, Music, Near Eastern Studies, Philosophy, Political Philosophy in Politics, Religion, Slavic Languages and Literatures, Sociology, and Spanish and Portuguese.
+Applicants from Anthropology and Sociology may apply in their second year of study.
 Students who join the program become core members of a community of interdisciplinary research and exchange that convenes for seminars, workshops, and other events.
-They receive an additional year of fellowship support for research and exploration in areas beyond the boundaries of their fundamental disciplinary training, and graduate with a joint degree from their home department and from the Council of the Humanities.
+They receive an additional year of fellowship support for research and exploration in areas beyond the boundaries of their fundamental disciplinary training and graduate with a joint degree from their home department and from the Council of the Humanities.

-The next round of applications should be submitted to IHUM on March 1, 2018.
+The deadline for the next round of applications to IHUM is March 1, 2022.
 Applications should include a description of plans for dissertation research and a brief letter of support from a departmental adviser.
 For more details, see the program website.

 Students cannot be admitted to Princeton University through the IHUM Program.

 Applicants to the program are recommended to take an IHUM program seminar in their first two years of coursework, and should, at all events, be able to show a record of interdisciplinary exploration.
 Prior to applying to IHUM, they should take the methods course HUM 583 “Disciplinarity and Anti-Disciplinarity,” offered each fall.
 This course is required for the joint degree.
 Students accepted into the program are expected to join in IHUM workshops, including a regular works-in-progress meeting for program members and faculty, a lunchtime series of talks, and other events - both as participants and organizers.